tolek-tpr/GLWrapper/README.md

-# GlWrapper
+# GLWrapper
-GlWrapper is an easy-to-use library for rendering with OpenGL.
+GLWrapper is an easy-to-use library for rendering with OpenGL.
 It provides built in buffered rendering as well as immediate rendering through the `BufferBuilder` and `Immediate` classes.

 **DISCLAIMER**: You still need SOME OpenGL knowledge for more advanced stuff!

 ## Setting up
-Setting GlWrapper is extremely easy, you set up a clean LWJGL application and add a call to `Renderer.render()` at the end of your game loop.
-GlWrapper also uses a projection matrix which by default uses an orthographic projection.
+Setting GLWrapper is extremely easy, you set up a clean LWJGL application and add a call to `Renderer.render()` at the end of your game loop.
+GLWrapper also uses a projection matrix which by default uses an orthographic projection.
 To set the projection matrix up, simply call `Renderer.updateProjMatrix(width, height)` in the scale callback, or if you'd rather use a custom projection matrix, simply set `Renderer.projMatrix` which is a public field whenever you need to.

 ## Rendering
-The basic concept of GlWrapper is to use `BufferBuilder` and `Immediate` objects, there is also a `DrawContext` class which has some helper functions for common shapes, gradients, etc.
+The basic concept of GLWrapper is to use `BufferBuilder` and `Immediate` objects, there is also a `DrawContext` class which has some helper functions for common shapes, gradients, etc.

 A basic setup for using a `BufferBuilder` looks something like this: